 Groups that have tested this approach on their content pages have seen their pageviews per session increase, indicating that users are engaging with additional content beyond what they initially came to view, and giving us more opportunities to educate and engage with these new-to-us visitors.

 Eventually, users will leave your site to move on with their day.
 When that happens, you can trigger an “exit intent” lightbox that will only show once the user exits the window with their cursor.
 Now, poorly executed, exit intent lightboxes can reek of desperation.
 However, well-executed exit offerings can provide real value to both users and your organization, and are proven to increase time on site, recruit supporters, and in some cases, collect valuable user feedback about website experience.

 There’s no one-size-fits-all approach to convert organic traffic into long-term supporters, but free tools such as Google Optimize or paid tools such as Unbounce or OptinMonster can help you test, learn, and optimize your approach.
 Remember, if you offer users materials or content in exchange for their email address, make sure that you’re ready to deliver on that promise and cultivate that audience.

-If you’d like to hear more insights like this from Karen Hopper, register to hear her speak at this year’s Collaborative: Virtual Sessions.
-The event is 100% free and will provide actionable insights for how your nonprofit can adapt to changing circumstances through fundraising and marketing, organizational priorities and finances, current technology, leadership in times of crisis, resilience, and more.
+If you’d like to hear more insights like this from Karen Hopper, make sure to watch the recordings from the live sessions at the Collaborative: Virtual Sessions, as well as over 20 bonus Extended Sessions, for free below.
+They will provide actionable insights for how your nonprofit can adapt to changing circumstances through fundraising and marketing, organizational priorities and finances, current technology, leadership in times of crisis, resilience, and more.